Glossary

 Assignment

-The transfer of property rights from one person to another.
+The transfer of property, title, or rights from one person or entity to another.

 Assumability

-A feature of a loan allowing it to be transferred to the new purchaser of a home.
-Assumable mortgages can help attract buyers because assumption of a loan requires lower fees and/or qualifying standards than a new loan.
+A feature of a loan allowing it to be transferred from the original borrower to the new purchaser of a home.

 Assumption

-Agreement between buyer and seller for the buyer to take over the payments on an existing mortgage.
+Agreement between the buyer and the seller for the buyer to take over the seller’s existing mortgage.

 Balance sheet

-A document showing the financial situation-assets, liabilities and net worth of a person at a specific point in time.
+A document showing the assets, liabilities and other financial information of a person or entity at a specific point in time.

 Bank check